Investors interested in palladium investments have a number of different options to consider. Here’s a rundown of three of them.

 This is an updated version of an article first published by the Investing News Network in 2015.

 Don’t forget to follow us @INN_Resource for real-time news updates!

 Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.

-Editorial Disclosure: Wallbridge Mining is a client of the Investing News Network.
+Editorial Disclosure: New Age Metals and Wallbridge Mining are clients of the Investing News Network.
 This article is not paid-for content.